Learn with us in Israel-Palestine

 Israeli Civil Society

-Extend programs include conversations with Israeli academics, journalists, politicians, and artists.
-Our partnerships emphasize initiatives to strengthen democratic norms and civil rights within Israel and to end the occupation of the Palestinian territories.
-Extend participants will meet leaders from organizations such as Breaking the Silence, B’Tselem, Peace Now, Standing Together, Rabbis for Human Rights, Haaretz, and +972.
+Extend works closely with Israeli activists, academics, journalists, and politicians who oppose the occupation and advocate for civil rights within Israel and an end the occupation of the Palestinian territories.
+Partners include Breaking the Silence, B’Tselem, Peace Now, Standing Together, Rabbis for Human Rights, Haaretz, and +972.

 Testimonials